Fort Lauderdale Child Custody Lawyer

 - How each parent intends to protect the child from ongoing litigation

-- How each parent will handle developmental stages and needs of the child
+- How each parent will handle the developmental stages and needs of the child

 - Any other factor that is relevant to the determination of a specific parenting plan, including the time-sharing schedule